open-goal/jak-project/README.md

 ## READ FIRST

-The github repositories are for development of the project and tracking active issues.
-Most of the information you will find here pertains to setting up the project for development purposes and is not relevant to a general user.
+Our repositories on GitHub are primarily for development of the project and tracking active issues.
+Most of the information you will find here pertains to setting up the project for development purposes and is not relevant to the end-user.
+The Releases page will provide you with a pre-compiled set of tools you need to get this project running on your machine.

-There is a discord server where discussion occur https://discord.gg/VZbXMHXzWv
+For questions or additional information pertaining to the project, we have a Discord for discussion here: https://discord.gg/VZbXMHXzWv

-Additionally you can find further information and answers to **frequently asked questions** on the project's main website https://open-goal.github.io/
+Additionally, you can find further documentation and answers to **frequently asked questions** on the project's main website https://open-goal.github.io/

-### How to play the game
+**Do not use this decompilation project without providing your own legally purchased copy of the game.**

+### Quick Start

-To just play the game, follow the steps in this video https://www.youtube.com/watch?v=yQBKCnS5MDY
+If you just want to play the game, you can follow the steps in this video: https://www.youtube.com/watch?v=yQBKCnS5MDY

-We don't save any assets from the game - you must use your own legitimately obtained copy of the game.
+We do not use any assets from the game - you must use your own legitimately obtained PS2 copy of the game.
+We support every PAL, NTSC, and NTSC-J build, including Greatest Hits copies.

-> Note that this installation method is a temporary stop gap while we work on something more user-friendly.
+> Please be aware that this installation method is a temporary stop gap while we work on something more user-friendly.

 ## Project Description